Bolo Pasha

-Bolo Pasha, originally named Paul Bolo, (24 September 1867, Marseilles – 17 April 1918, Vincennes) was a Frenchman who was a Levantine financier, traitor, and a German agent.
+Bolo Pasha, originally named Paul Bolo, (September 24, 1867 – April 17, 1918) was a Frenchman who was a Levantine financer, traitor, and a German agent.
 The New York Times wrote that he "circumnavigated the globe, engaged in various curious occupations, participated in many shady schemes."
 The French secret police and Scotland Yard failed to collect enough evidence to convict him of treason, but he was eventually convicted with the help of evidence collected by the New York Attorney General.
 He was executed by firing squad on April 17, 1918.

 Early life

 Paul Bolo was born in Marseille, the younger brother of "an eloquent French prelate".
 He changed occupations frequently.
 His first place of employment was a barber's shop where he worked as an assistant.
 After a few months, he became the owner of a small soap shop.
 His soap business eventually failed and so he decided to sell lobsters.
 The lobster sales were large, but expenses were greater than the income and the venture failed.
 He then left Marseille and became involved with a silk manufacturing company in Lyon.
 He later managed a photographic shop, but this business also was short-lived.

 Bolo's next sojourn was in Paris where he quickly became "a man about town".
 He was easy-going and intelligent and became a frequent guest in the "convivial circles" of Paris.
 He married a woman who was older and much richer than he was; she died and left her fortune to him, and he went to Egypt.